IBM/monitoring_ui/README.md

 </br>
 The certificate will need to be manually uploaded to one of the blockchain peers via the blockchain network monitor.
 A "[peer](http://hyperledger-fabric.readthedocs.io/en/release-1.1/peers/peers.html)" is a member of a blockchain network that's responsible for hosting copies of the ledger and chaincode.
 These are the primary interaction endpoint for both administrators and members with limited access.
 For a client to carry out administrative requests, they must have a PEM certificate that has been uploaded to the peer.
 The chaincode operations will not work until this step has been completed.

-This can be done by going back to the IBM Cloud dashboard, selecting your provisioned Blockchain service, and accessing the blockchain network monitor by clicking "Enter Monitor"
+This can be done by going back to the IBM Cloud dashboard, selecting your provisioned Blockchain service, and accessing the blockchain network monitor by clicking ``Enter Monitor``
 <p align="center">
 <img src="https://i.imgur.com/J2pbo7H.png" width="650" height="450" style="margin-left: auto; margin-right: auto;">
 </p>

-After entering the Network Monitor, select the "Members" section from the left hand menu.
-Then, select the "Certificate" option, and click "Add certificate"
+After entering the Network Monitor, select the ``Members`` section from the left hand menu.
+Then, select the ``Certificate`` option, and click ``Add certificate``
 <p align="center">
 <img src="https://i.imgur.com/cKZthHB.png" width="650" height="450" style="margin-left: auto; margin-right: auto;">
 </p>

-Clicking "Add certificate" will present the following form
+Clicking ``Add certificate`` will present the following form
 <p align="center">
 <img src="https://i.imgur.com/cD125af.png" width="650" height="450" style="margin-left: auto; margin-right: auto;">
 </p>